rfjakob/gocryptfs/Documentation/MANPAGE.md

 Setting this to a lower
 value speeds up mounting and reduces its memory needs, but makes the password susceptible to brute-force attacks.
 The default is 16.

+#### -xchacha
+Use XChaCha20-Poly1305 file content encryption.
+This should be much faster than AES-GCM on CPUs that lack AES acceleration.

+Run `gocryptfs -speed` to find out if and how much faster.

 MOUNT OPTIONS
 =============